mmai/piquetBook/index.md

 Before deciding on your discard, you shouldascertain whether you hold anything which isgood against the cards, or is equal, and whatthere is against you that may be reckoned asgood, or called as equal.

-For example:&mdash;You take up A's hand, p.
+For example:-You take up A's hand, p.
 103{q.v.).
 There are against you, a six-card point,a quint major, and four tens.
 You have nothinggood, and may be repiqued.
 In addition, thereare two five-card points against you, a quartminor, a tierce major, three kings and three

 PIQUET.
 11 7